bugracntp/UNESCO-world-heritage/README.md

+# UNESCO World Heritage Maping

+This application visualizes UNESCO World Heritage Sites on an interactive map.
+Users can explore cultural and natural heritage sites, obtain information, and directly visit UNESCO's official website to learn more.
+I used dataset from UNESCO's official website.
+This data set was .xls.

+## Data Preparation
+On offical website has 4 file type.
+For data preparation firstly convert file to .json.
+After this cleaning dataset with js.

 ## Edit map title and default text
 Go to `index.html` to edit the map title, introductory text, and footer, which always appears in the sidebar when users click on different places.